 Salon for Sept.
 26, 1997 runs "One Nation Undercover" by Laura Miller.
 She liked it, but has some reservations.

-Philadelphia City Paper ran this review by Nate Chinen.
+Philadelphia City Paper ran a review by Nate Chinen.

 Slate for Sept.
-23, 1997 runs a review by Walter Kirn.
-Kirn says the emperor has no clothes.
-He didn't like Mason & Dixon much either.
+23, 1997 ran a review "Airborne Toxic Event" by Walter Kirn.

 SF Chronicle (Sept 21, 1997, Book Review page 1, 6) "We Are What We Waste" by David Wiegand.
 Quite a well-written, perceptive review.